Does Pet Insurance Cover Cremation?

 Pet cremation is a memorial service that respectfully handles your pet's remains after they pass away, offered as private, communal or partitioned services.
 Fortunately, several pet insurance companies provide coverage for end-of-life care, including cremation, recognizing that these expenses are part of responsible pet ownership.

-Pet insurance handles cremation coverage through the same reimbursement model as other benefits, meaning you'll cover the cremation costs initially, then submit receipts to your insurer for reimbursement based on your policy’s terms.
+Pet insurance handles cremation coverage through the same reimbursement model as other benefits, meaning you'll cover the cremation costs initially, then submit receipts to your insurer for reimbursement based on your policy's terms, minus any applicable deductible and subject to your reimbursement rate.

 What Covers Cremation?